ledhed-jgh/Vindriktning-Card/README.md

 Vindriktning Lovelace Card for Home Assistant

 # Template Sensor
-You'll need to modify the entity 'sensor.air_quality_index_vindriktning_pm2_5' below to match yours.
+Add this to the sensor section of your configuration.yaml You'll need to modify the entity 'sensor.air_quality_index_vindriktning_pm2_5' below to match yours.
 ````
 sensor: